jackrobertscott/authpack-client-190806/packages/wga-client/readme.md

 # 🏇 Authenticator API

-> Authentication that dominates in performance and usability
+> User and team management for your app

 This repository provides JavaScript helper methods which correspond to the Authenticator API.